objektwerks/recipes/README.md

 1. Place pizza on pizza peel ***or*** in a pizza pan - slide pizza into oven.
 2. Set timer for 3+ minutes.
+3. Inspect pizza intermittingly.
-3. Remove pizza from oven and slice.
+4. Remove pizza from oven and slice.